What is Perimenopause?

 Spotting During Perimenopause: Have your Say!

-Have you experienced spotting before menopause?
+Have you experienced Perimenopause spotting?
 How did you deal with it?
 Leave a comment below and share your thoughts with us.